vydra/task-output-cache-demos/samples/02-use-cache-backend/README.md

 ### Changing the Hazelcast TCP port

-It is also possible to set the TCP port used explicitly (the default is `5701`):
+It is also possible to set the TCP port used explicitly via the `org.gradle.cache.tasks.hazelcast.port` property (the default is `5701`):

 ```text
 $ hazelcast-server/build/install/hazelcast-server/bin/hazelcast-server run --port 5710
 Jul 27, 2016 1:55:58 PM com.hazelcast.instance.Node
 WARNING: [192.168.1.7]:5710 [dev] [3.6.4] No join method is enabled!
 Starting standalone.
 ```

+### More about the Hazelcast server tool

 The server tool has some more options: